vishnuv1228/CookSmartsToKeep/README.md

 To Run

 Once you email the recipes and ingredients for the week to yourself, simply download the file to the project directory.
 Make sure to install BeautifulSoup and gkeepapi: https://github.com/kiwiz/gkeepapi.
 Replace the credentials with your gmail username and password in the keep.login() line.
 Replace filenames, titles, and colors as you please.
 Thanks!

+Note: I created a filter to get rid of the name of the recipes from my ingredient list (the Vegetarian line).
+Replace that with whatever other string you don't want in your list.